Applications for 2025-26 ELI and SLI programs now available

 Share the ELI and SLI Application Process Guide.
 We’ve created an application process and information guide to help your applicants stay informed and stay on track.
 This information can also be found on the ETD website.

-Remind applicants that they must follow your agency’s procedure for encumbering funds for FY25.
+Remind applicants that they must follow your agency’s procedures for encumbering funds for FY26.
 Most applicants should be able to ask their supervisors for assistance.

-Work with your communication teams to send reminders as you approach your agency’s application deadline.
+Work with your agency’s communications team to send reminders as your approach your agency’s application deadline.

 Your agency has control over your application review and approval process.
 ETD encourages you to allow enough time for everyone on the review committee to reflect on each applicant submission.